 Load testing allows you to verify your website and mobile app's performance by identifying any bottlenecks that occur along the customer journey that may cause a crash or downtime under peak load.

 Ensuring your website and mobile applications perform isn't a one-time job.
-Monitoring must happen before, during, and after a surge in traffic so you can be notified the moment something goes wrong.
+Monitoring must happen before, during, and after a surge in traffic so you can be notified instantly when something goes wrong.

 Continuously monitoring performance reduces the overall impact on the user experience and ultimately on your bottom line if something goes wrong.
 It also allows you to view and analyze data to understand how performance is affected in various scenarios, such as how user numbers affect load times and conversions.

-Your website and mobile app are at the center of many other business-critical services and functions, so don't neglect end-to-end testing.
+Your website and mobile app are central to many other business-critical services and functions, so don't neglect end-to-end testing.
 Links from social media.
 Integrations with inventory systems.
 Connections to banking APIs and other payment services, like Klarna.
 Scheduling for curbside pick-up.
 Email services to confirm orders.